covid19india/blog/_posts/2020-06-23-backtoschoolonline.md

 Please use this opportunity to bond with your child over projects, art etc. Though independent work is important, what a child can learn through an experience is incomparable.
 Life is all about the journey, not the destination.
 Embrace this opportunity; you might not get a chance to do this when your child grows up!

 #### Q.3.
 Biggest challenge is kids are getting addicted to tab/mobile phones ...
 I like the fact that you’ve used the word “challenge” and not “problem”.
 Yes, it is a challenge, but it is one that we can overcome.
 It is but natural for a child of this digital age to be attracted to such devices, we as parents have to see to it that a balance is maintained.
-Use this media to develop off line hobbies such as reading, dancing, gardening, pets, painting, craft, no fire cooking etc. Once, the child gets invested in these activities, they will naturally spend a substantial time off- screen, which is what we are aiming for.
-You may also allot house duties for them to “earn” online time, like dusting a room, sanitizing groceries, pealing vegetables, shelling peas, making their bed, wiping dishes, segregating garbage etc.
+Use this media to develop offline hobbies such as reading, dancing, gardening, pets, painting, craft, no fire cooking etc. Once, the child gets invested in these activities, they will naturally spend a substantial time off- screen, which is what we are aiming for.
+You may also allot house duties for them to “earn” online time, like dusting a room, sanitizing groceries, peeling vegetables, shelling peas, making their bed, wiping dishes, segregating garbage etc.

 ### Others:
 #### Q.1.
 There will be sudden power cut every now and then, so WiFi will be gone and mobile data connection is generally weak.
 The app/website which the school uses is also an issue